MSMO-ABSA: Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the use of ChatGPT exclusively to refine the text in the final manuscript and to assist in coding.
-This project was in part supported by the Guangdong Basic and Applied Basic Research Foundation under Grant 2023A1515011370, the National Natural Science Foundation of China (32371114), and the Characteristic Innovation Projects of Guangdong Colleges and Universities (No. 2018KTSCX049).
+ND and YH are supported in part by the National Science and Technology Major Project (2023ZD0121502).
+CW and YX are supported in part by the Guangdong Basic and Applied Basic Research Foundation under Grant 2023A1515011370, the National Natural Science Foundation of China (32371114), the Characteristic Innovation Projects of Guangdong Colleges and Universities (No. 2018KTSCX049), and the Guangdong Provincial Key Laboratory (No. 2023B1212060076).
+XL was supported by Project for Improving Scientific Research Capacity of Key Construction Disciplines in Guangdong(No. 2025ZDJS022), Project of Teaching Quality and Teaching Reform in Undergraduate Universities of Guangdong Province: Modern Industrial College of Smart Agriculture in GPNU, Project of Guangdong Polytechnic Normal University (Grant No.22GPNUZDJS16).